Saint Paul Seminary: Priestly formation

-Theology

-The M.Div. program is a four-year program which includes summer pastoral programs such as hospital ministry, Spanish immersion, and parish placements.
-The academic curriculum was revised and updated in 2016.

-Each seminarian has a "Teaching Parish" in the area where he is assigned throughout his four years of theology.
-At his "Teaching Parish," the seminarian is expected to grow in skills needed for pastoral ministry under the mentorship of an experienced pastor and committee of laypeople.

-During the January Term ("J-Term"), men in their second, third, and fourth years go on trips to Mexico, the Holy Land, and Rome, respectively.

-Lay graduate programs

-The Master of Arts in Theology degree is a two-year, 36 credit program focused on academic theology.
-While students of the MAT program are primarily laypeople, it can also be taken by seminarians alongside their M.Div. degree.

-SPS also has a Master of Arts in Pastoral Leadership (MAPL) program, which is also 36 credits.

-Catechetical Institute

-In 2008, the Archbishop Harry J. Flynn Catechetical Institute was established.
-The AHJFCI is a two-year program which allows lay students to study the Catechism of the Catholic Church in depth.
-The program it split into four modules/semesters and meets once a week.
-The program primarily meets at SPS, but there are satellite locations at local parishes as well as in the Roman Catholic Diocese of Des Moines.
-There are more than 600 lay students enrolled in the Catechetical Institute.

-Institute for Diaconate Formation

-Formation for permanent deacons for the Archdiocese of Saint Paul and Minneapolis also occurs at SPS.
-It is a five-year program, including the pre-requisite of graduating from the two year Catechetical Institute.

-Student life
+As of the 2022–2023 academic year, SPS had 82 seminarians in formation for the priesthood, representing 16 dioceses and religious communities.
+These students were spread across the propaedeutic, pre-theology, and theology programs.

 Seminarians participate in a wide variety of activities, including choir, schola, theatre, and sports.

-Theatre

 In the past, SPS had a theatre program going back as far as 1939.
 The program appears to have died out in the late 1960s.
 In 2013, seminarians revived the theatre program and have put on various plays and musicals, many of them originals, since then.
 While most of the productions have only been put on by seminarians from SPS, Saint John Vianney College Seminary has been invited to join some of them as well.

-Sports

 Each year in October, Saint John Vianney College Seminary (playing as the "JAXX") and SPS (playing as the "Sons of Thunder") play each other in a flag football game called the "Rectors' Bowl."
 SPS has won twelve of the nineteen Rectors' Bowls.
 In the spring, there is a priest/seminarian basketball tournament where Saint John Vianney College Seminary and the SPS face-off, and the winner of that match plays a team consisting of priests from the Archdiocese of Saint Paul and Minneapolis.
 Seminarians regularly play frisbee, basketball, and other sports together.
 They also regularly participate in other seminary tournaments such as the Conception Seminary soccer & volleyball tournament.

+Academic Programs

+Saint Paul Seminary offers three master's degrees.
+The Master of Divinity is for seminary students pursuing priesthood.
+The Master of Arts in Theology degree is a two-year, 36 credit program focused on academic theology.
+While students of the MAT program are primarily laypeople, it can also be taken by seminarians alongside their M.Div. degree.
+SPS also has a Master of Arts in Pastoral Leadership (MAPL) program, which is also 36 credits.

+Institutes

+Saint Paul Seminary has five institutes for clerical and lay formation.
+In 2023, the Institute for Diaconate Formation had 33 men in formation for the permanent diaconate, the Archbishop Harry J. Flynn Catechetical Institute had 2,200 a two-year, non-degree faith formation program, 30 students in the Institute for Catholic School Leadership, and 867 participants in the Institute for Ongoing Clergy Formation.
+The Institute for Catholic Theological Formation is for the further education of scholars and theologians.